-There is robust authority supporting the recognition of the principle of dual vicarious liability, where two employers may be dually vicariously liable for Based on first principles, dual vicarious liability ought to be permissible for various rationales, including ensuring effective compensation for the victim as an employer is likely to have deeper pockets than the primary tortfeasor and deterring future harm by encouraging an employer, who has the relevant control over the employee or the activities undertaken, to take On the facts, the High Court found that both D1 and D3, but not D2, were vicariously liable for Sujan's negligence.
+There is robust authority supporting the recognition of the principle of dual vicarious liability, where two employers may be dually vicariously liable for an employee's negligence.

+Based on first principles, dual vicarious liability ought to be permissible for various rationales, including ensuring effective compensation for the victim as an employer is likely to have deeper pockets than the primary tortfeasor and deterring future harm by encouraging an employer, who has the relevant control over the employee or the activities undertaken, to take steps to reduce the risk of such harm.

+On the facts, the High Court found that both D1 and D3, but not D2, were vicariously liable for Sujan's negligence.
 This was based on a multi-factorial test which takes into account the control of each defendant over Sujan, the closeness of relationship between each defendant and Sujan and whether such risk created or enhanced the risk that led to the tort, amongst others.

+Multi-Ministry Taskforce (MTF) announces additional measures for newly arrived foreign workers

+On 3 February 2021, the MTF announced additional measures for newly arrived foreign workers, which are in effect from 5 February 2021.
+Amongst others, the measures include:

+SINGAPORE 3 FEB

-Multi-Ministry Taskforce (MTF) announces additional measures On 3 February 2021, the MTF announced additional measures for newly arrived foreign workers, which are in effect from 5 February 2021.
-Amongst The additional 7-day testing regime will now apply to all newly arrived Work Permit and S Pass workers in Construction, Marine and Process sectors from higher-risk countries/regions, rather than only workers that stay There will be a mandatory On-Arrival Serology test for foreign domestic workers ("FDW") and confinement nannies ("CN") who have recent travel history to higher-risk countries/regions.
+- The additional 7-day testing regime will now apply to all newly arrived Work Permit and S Pass workers in Construction, Marine and Process sectors from higher-risk countries/regions, rather than only workers that stay in dormitories. - There will be a mandatory On-Arrival Serology test for foreign domestic workers ("FDW") and confinement nannies ("CN") who have recent travel history to higher-risk countries/regions.
 This is in addition to the current PCR test requirement.
-FDWs who have recovered from COVID-19 will be Progressive Wage Model ("PWM") for food sector under study On 4 February 2021, Senior Minister of State for Manpower Zagy Mohamad said that the Tripartite Workgroup on Lower-Wage Workers, which he chairs, is exploring ways to improve the well-being of lower paid workers.
+FDWs who have recovered from COVID-19 will be released early from SHN in Singapore.

+Progressive Wage Model ("PWM") for food sector under study

+On 4 February 2021, Senior Minister of State for Manpower Zagy Mohamad said that the Tripartite Workgroup on Lower-Wage Workers, which he chairs, is exploring ways to improve the well-being of lower paid workers.
 Minister Zaqy also stated that the workgroup is exploring the possibility of extending the PWM, which sets out minimum salaries for local workers in various roles along a career and skills progression framework, to the food sector as well as other sectors.
+An interim update is expected in mid-2021 and the study is expected to be completed by the first quarter of 2022.

+Extension of SGUnited Traineeships programme until March 2022

+16 FEB 2021

-An interim update is expected in mid-2021 and the study is expected Extension of SGUnited Traineeships programme until March During the Committee of Supply Debate 2021 on 3 March 2021, the Minister of State for Manpower, Mrs Gan Siow Huang, announced that the SGUnited Traineeships Programme would be extended by an additional year until 31 Mar 2022.
+During the Committee of Supply Debate 2021 on 3 March 2021, the Minister of State for Manpower, Mrs Gan Siow Huang, announced that the SGUnited Traineeships Programme would be extended by an additional year until 31 Mar 2022.
 Further, with effect from 1 April 2021, training allowances would be increased by 30% for ITE graduates, up to a maximum of \$1,800, and about 20% for polytechnic graduates, up to a maximum of \$2,100.

-Enhanced support to employers under the Jobs Growth During his Budget 2021 speech, Deputy Prime Minister Heng Swee Kiat tranche of the SGUnited Jobs and Skills Package (the "SGU JS"), which would be extended till September 2021.
+Enhanced support to employers under the Jobs Growth Incentive be extended till September 2021.
 SGU JS was initially introduced in May 2020 to provide job opportunities for workers affected by COVID-19.
 The second tranche of the SGU JS will focus on moving workers into growth areas and support employers to accelerate their hiring of local workers.
 Employers that:

+During his Budget 2021 speech, Deputy Prime Minister Heng Swee Kiat announced that an additional \$5.4 billion would be allocated to the second tranche of the SGUnited Jobs and Skills Package (the "SGU JS"), which would